kencoenen/join-2015-meteor/README.md

 ## Deploying the application

-After regsitering on ```meteor.com```, we're ready to deploy our application.
+After registering on ```meteor.com```, we're ready to deploy our application.
 Enter your email and password when prompted.

 ```
 meteor deploy join-2015.meteor.com